rust-lang/rust-forge/src/editions/edition-releases.md

 [#87190](https://github.com/rust-lang/rust/pull/87190) contains an example of what this looks like.
 This roughly performs the following steps:

-1. Crater runs `cargo check` using the previous master build.
+1. Crater runs `cargo check` using the previous main branch build.
 1. Crater runs `cargo check` using the modified `cargo`.
 This modified `cargo check` will perform the following steps instead of doing a normal check.
 1. Copies the package to a temp directory (since the source directory is read-only in crater).
 1. Checks if the package's edition is older than the current edition.
 If so, skip it, since we only want to test migration of the current edition.